thendo-rambane/knowledge-test/README.md

 - Ensure your API runs against the Dockerized PostgreSQL.
 - Swagger documentation must be accessible.
 - Provide clear setup and usage instructions.
-- Include endpoint testing instructions and
+- Include endpoint testing instructions and test files.
+- **After completion, send the address of your forked repository back to the challenge author